withertech/SteamScraper/docs/CONFIGINI.md

 #### addExtensions="*.zst *.smt"
 Adds the rom extensions to the ones that are already supported by the platform.

 NOTE!
-If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.
+If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Steamscraper.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`

 #### hints="false"
-Disables the "Did you know" hints when running Skyscraper.
+Disables the "Did you know" hints when running Steamscraper.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`

 #### subdirs="true"
-By default Skyscraper will include roms located in subfolders.
-By disabling this option Skyscraper will only scrape the roms located directly in the input folder.
+By default Steamscraper will include roms located in subfolders.
+By disabling this option Steamscraper will only scrape the roms located directly in the input folder.
 See `inputFolder="<PATH>"` further up to read more about the rom input folder.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`